nyfair/foo_thbgm/readme.txt

 ﻿Usage:
-step1: Install foo_thbgm.fb2k-component.
+step1: Install foo_thbgm.fb2k-component or extract foo_thbgm.dll into fb2k's components folder.
 step2: Move thxml file to your game's installation directory.
-step3: Open thxml files by foobar2000, then enjoy your life!
+step3: Using fb2k to open the thxml file, then enjoy your life!

 Something you should know:
 Foobar2000 v1.1 or newer required to run this plugin.
-Four new thbgm entries are added into foobar2000's playback menu.
+Four new thbgm entries are added into fb2k's playback menu.

 Loop forever means BGM will always loop.
 Don't forget to disable loop forever mode when converting these BGMs.
-Read metadata will use foobar2000's built-in splitter and decoder to read real BGM file's music tag instead of thxml.
+Read metadata will use fb2k's built-in splitter and decoder to read real BGM file's music tag instead of thxml.
 It's not a preset option since it will speed down unpack efficiency a lot.
-The plugin can also extract files from raw binary stream or several type of file archives(緋想天or非想天則or幡紫竜), just check Extract Files option, the extrated files will be created in a new folder under current path.
+The plugin can also extract files from raw binary stream or several type of file archives, just check the Extract Files option, all the bgm files will be dumped in a new folder under current path.

 Some sound cards don't support play 神霊廟's ghost mode in Kernel Streaming or WASAPI becuase the frequency is 22050Hz.
-You could add resampler in DSP Manager or change the output setting to others.
+You have to add resampler in DSP Manager or change the output setting to others.

 Feature:
 1. A-B loop for any audio format.
-2. Directly play bgm files of touhou and some related doujin games.
+2. Directly play bgm files of touhou and some related doujin games below.

 Supported Games
 The Embodiment of Scarlet Devil (東方紅魔郷)